Milpitas, California: Public transportation

 The city is served by the Milpitas BART station, which opened for service as part of Phase I of the Silicon Valley BART extension on June 13, 2020.
 The station is located near the city limits of San José, and is bounded on two sides by the Montague Expressway and Capitol Ave.
 A pedestrian bridge runs over Capitol Ave and connects the BART station with VTA's Milpitas light rail station (formerly known as Montague station).

 The Santa Clara Valley Transportation Authority (VTA) runs light rail and local buses for public transportation.
 Three light rail stations lie within city limits: Milpitas, Great Mall, and Alder, all on the Orange Line.
 VTA bus routes in Milpitas are 46, 47, 60, 66, 70, 71, 77.

+In September 2022, Milpitas launched Milpitas SMART (Simple Mobile Access to Reliable Transit (SMART), an on-demand microtransit service operated by RideCo.
+The service provides door-to-door transportation throughout the city and operates Monday through Friday from 7:00 AM to 7:00 PM and Saturday from 7:00 AM to 9:00 PM at a fare of $2.50 per ride.
+In January 2026, the program received a $2.77 million funding award for continued operation and increased service levels, including opening a case study for autonomous vehicles being used as part of the fleet.

 The nearest major airport to the city is the San Jose International Airport (SJC), less than ten minutes away in San José.
 The city is also served by the general aviation Reid–Hillview Airport in East San Jose.

 Milpitas borders salt ponds on the San Francisco Bay in the extreme northwest, but has no boat access.
 Alviso, a neighborhood in San José and formerly a neighboring city, has a marina and boat launch that allows motorized and non-motorized boats access to the bay.

 China Airlines formerly operated a bus service to San Francisco International Airport for flights to Taipei, Taiwan.